Kayaking in Victoria BC

 What to Wear While Kayaking

 Like all boating activities, what you wear does depend on the time of the year.
 Kayakers in extremely cold climates might wear a wet suit (or dry suit), gloves, booties and head cover.
 Most recreational kayakers however are good with up to three layers, specifically selected to keep them warm and dry.
 Choose a light wicking fabric next to your skin, then an insulating layer of sweater or fleece and if needed, a waterproof outer layer.
+Paddling jackets such as this one are a good choice.
 Never wear cotton as it becomes heavy when wet, soaks and holds water next to your skin and has no insulating value.

-A wide-brimmed hat and sunglasses are recommended.
-Remember that a lifejacket or PFD is required.
+A wide-brimmed hat such as this waterproof bucket hat and sunglasses are recommended (I love my Serengeti's that protect against glare).
+Remember that a lifejacket or PFD is required and one made specifically for paddling like this one is ideal for ease of movement.
 A lifejacket is your best defence against the cold water and will provide more flotation than most PFDs.
 Refer to Transport Canada page Getting Started with Safe Boating

 Instruction and Guided Tours